Important News from Unity Woods

 Iyengar Yoga came to the District of Columbia when in 1991, Unity Woods opened its Woodley Park studio.
 Five years later, we opened the Ballston, Virginia studio in Arlington, giving Unity Woods a presence in each of the three jurisdictions in the Washington metropolitan area (DMV).

 By 2002, Unity Woods was the largest studio in the DMV, and with over 2700 students weekly, one of the largest yoga centers in the country.
 As interest in yoga exploded and more people saw that yoga could be a viable profession, the number of studios in the DMV grew exponentially.
-Once three studios opened within a three block area of our Woodley Park center, in 2015, we decided to consolidate and closed the DC studio.
+When three studios opened within a three block area of our Woodley Park center, in 2015, we decided to consolidate and closed the DC studio.

 We continued to operate the Arlington and Bethesda studios on a fulltime basis, and in the District, we rented space a couple of days a week to provide Iyengar Yoga classes for our longtime DC students.
 Then the Covid-19 pandemic hit.